-Office of Student Access and Completion (OSAC)
+About the Office of Student Access and Completion (OSAC)

 publications.
-Each year, OSAC awards grants and scholarships of more than $118 million to thousands of Oregon students in their quest to achieve a college education.
+Each year, OSAC awards grants and scholarships of more than $118 million to thousands of Oregon students in their quest to achieve their

 - Responsible Risk Taking